Genealogy is a study of relationships, but sometimes it can be hard to keep track of exactly what the different relationship terms really mean.

 You can’t get there from here.

 You have probably already noticed that there are no connecting lines between self and sister or brother – there are no lines going across the generation levels at all.
-To reach your brother or sister you follow the lines (the blood lines), you step up to your parents and then back down to your sibling because you are related to you through your parents.
+To reach your brother or sister you follow the lines (the bloodlines), you step up to your parents and then back down to your sibling because you are related to your siblings through your parents.
 To get to your 1st cousin you go up through your parents to your grandparents and then back down through your aunt or uncle to your 1st cousins because you are related to your 1st cousin through your grandparents.
-That is, the first ancestors that you share with your siblings are your parents and the first ancestors that you share with your 1st cousin are your grandparents.
+That is, the first ancestors that you share with your siblings are your parents and the first ancestors that you share with your 1st cousins are your grandparents.
 We call these first ancestors “common ancestors” as they are the ancestors you and another relative have in common.